karthik101/30loops-user-docs/30loops-user-docs/client.rst

     thirty logbook <uuid>

 Shows the logbook of an action, for example a deploy..
-You see the uuid in qhen you queue the action with client, or in the ``Location`` header of the HTTP response, when talking to the API directly.
+You see the uuid in then you queue the action with client, or in the ``Location`` header of the HTTP response, when talking to the API directly.